 However, the drivers behind patients’ disengagement and reengagement are ambiguous, and while it has been hypothesised that the development of symptomatic HIV is likely to be key in pushing individuals to seek care, data on individuals lost from care is scarce.
 Currently available clinic-level data highlights the need for a consistent definition of “lost to follow-up”, together with the need for high-resolution longitudinal data that will enable us to map the individual pathways taken by patients through care.
 A potential drawback of clinic-level data is the perspective of the clinic, which can only provide details of individuals who have engaged with care.
 There are likely to be many HIV-positive individuals in the community who fail to seek or be engaged in care, indicating that clinic-level data may be failing to realise the scope of the issue.

 Select facilities in sub-Saharan Africa are beginning to collect and distribute this type of data, thereby allowing insight into the dynamics of care.
-In this paper we evaluate an ART-programme in western Kenyademonstrate how interventions targeting different points of care can improve health outcomes for patients.
+In this paper, through the use of mathematical modelling, we evaluate an ART-programme in western Kenya to demonstrate how interventions targeting different points of care can improve health outcomes for patients.

 Methods (500 words)